-Computer science is most useful if combined with A-Levels in Maths, Physics and Further Maths.
+Computer Science combines well with A-Levels in Maths, Physics and Further Maths.

 This unit explores the internal workings of computer systems including the Central Processing Unit (CPU) and the exchange of data.
 It will also cover software development, data types and the legal and ethical issues associated with modern computing technology.

 This unit will incorporate and build on the knowledge and understanding gained in the Computer Systems unit.
 It will further develop students’ understanding of computational thinking and its application to solving problems – including computational methods.
 You will also be expected to have a strong understanding of algorithms and their development and application to problem solving.